The Mountains of Beyond: Plot

-David and Lisa are working around their house preparing for their long journey to the mountains of beyond because their time on Earth is almost over.
+David and Lisa are working around their house preparing for their long journey to the Mountains of Beyond because their time on Earth is almost over.
 Lisa is sad about it but David comforts her, suddenly they hear a knock on the door.
-It's an arctic mouse with a message from David's friend Casper who wishes to accompany them on the long journey because his time on Earth is almost over as well and doesn't want to go alone.
+It's an arctic mouse with a message from David's friend Casper who wishes to join them on the long journey ahead because his time on Earth is almost over as well and he doesn't want to go alone.
 David and Lisa begin to leave with Lisa wearing the pendant that David gave to her when they got engaged.
-They let out their mice and their cricket, blow out the candles, and leave their home for the last time.
+They let out their mice and their cricket, blow out the candles, and leave their home for the final time.

 Outside they are greeted by their forest animal friends who wish them luck.
-David and Lisa then hop on Swift the fox and head off to the blue mountains to pick up Casper.
-When they arrive at Casper's house he invites them all inside for a farewell dinner before they go.
-When they get inside and sit down for dinner they talk about how their time is nearly over and that things never last forever, not even gnomes.
+David and Lisa then hop on Swift the fox and head off to the Blue Mountains to pick up Casper.
+When they arrive at Casper's house, he invites them all inside for a farewell dinner before they go.
+When they get inside and sit down for dinner, they talk about how their time is nearly over and that all things never last forever, not even gnomes.
 They then share toasts to the many things in their lives: friendship, themselves, the gnomes who will come after them, Casper's books, their families, their future generations, their ancestors, and the humans who have been friends to the gnomes.

-David, Lisa, and Casper hop on Swift to leave for the mountains of beyond and Casper says farewell to his home as it's being buried in snow.
-Swift manages to run through the snow and the forest until they finally reach the mountain.
-David and Lisa say goodbye to Swift and head up the mountain with Casper.
-They tell Swift to head back home once they reach the top of the mountain, but as he is leaving Swift turns back and runs up to the top of the mountain.
-Because although he was told to leave Swift couldn't find it in his heart to go home without seeing David and Lisa one last time.
+Afterwards, David, Lisa, and Casper hop on Swift to leave for the Mountains of Beyond with Casper saying farewell to his home as it's being buried in snow.
+Then Swift manages to run through the snow and the forest until he and the Gnomes all finally approach the mountain.
+Before David, Lisa, and Casper ascend the mountain, they say farewell to Swiff then they tell Swift to head back home once they reach the summit of the mountain.
+But as he is leaving, Swift turns back and runs up to the summit of the mountain because although he was told to leave, Swift couldn't find it in his heart to head home without seeing David and Lisa one last time.

-In the meadow, on the mountain, David and Lisa say their goodbyes to each other and pass on turning into two intertwined apple trees.
-Casper then passes on turning into an oak tree, all of these devastating Swift, who howls sadly.
-On his way home, a grief-stricken Swift meets another gnome named Christopher and his fox Agnes.
-Both foxes become romantically interested in each other and walk together with Christopher who says goodbye to the viewers.
+In the meadow on the mountain, David and Lisa say their goodbyes to each other, pass on, and turn into a pair of intertwined apple trees while Casper passes on and turns into an oak tree.
+All of this ends up devastating Swift, who howls sadly but on his way home, Swift meets another gnome named Christopher and his fox, Agnes.
+Swift and Agnes soon become romantically interested in each other and walk together with Christopher who says goodbye to the viewers.

 The scene then cuts to the spirits of David and Lisa who also say goodbye.